drbfraser/CRADLE-Relay-App/docs/sms_relay_protocol.md

 5. Relay Server has a valid login credential for the server’s REST API.
 It authenticates via the REST API and then likely has an access token to communicate with the server.

 ## 2. Process
-1. Client builds HTTP request, and decides to use SMS to transmit the request and receive the response
+1. Client builds HTTP request, and decides to use SMS to transmit the request and receive the response.
 2. Client creates a JSON Request Structure for HTTP request:
 	_Field names may be truncated to “r”, “m”, “e”, “h”, and “b”; empty fields are omitted._
 	```